Lavender foal syndrome

 Lavender foal syndrome (LFS), also called coat color dilution lethal (CCDL), is an autosomal recessive genetic disease that affects newborn foals of certain Arabian horse bloodlines.
 Affected LFS foals have severe neurological abnormalities, cannot stand, and require euthanasia shortly after birth.
 The popular name originates due to a diluted color of the foal's coat, that in some cases appears to have a purple or lavender hue.
 However, not all foals possess the lavender coat colour, and colouring can range from silver to light chestnut to a pale pink.
-Carrier horses have no clinical signs and DNA testing can determine if a horse carries the gene.
+Carrier horses have no clinical signs, but DNA testing can determine if a horse carries the gene.

 Impacted bloodlines

 Arabians of "Egyptian" bloodlines have the most documented cases of the disorder, with 10.3% of Egyptian Arabians being carriers, but only 1.8% of non-Egyptian Arabians.
 Cases reported in peer-reviewed veterinary literature are mostly of foals descended from a number of "Egyptian Arabian" or Egyptian-related bloodline groups, in Australia, a few breeders of Crabbet-related lines have also had foals affected by LFS.
 Lavender foal syndrome should be considered in any weak newborn Arabian or part-Arabian foal, particularly if it has some degree of "Egyptian" breeding, if the foal cannot stand, if other signs of neurological problems are present, and especially if it has an abnormally light coat color.